How Warren Buffett Became One of the World’s Richest Investors

 Tip: The specific psychological discomfort of holding a strategy through a 3-year underperformance window is the entry fee for market-beating returns.
 If you can’t pay the fee, buy the index.

-Compound interest works best when left completely undisturbed.
-Every time you reallocate, you reset the compounding clock and pay a toll to the broker and the IRS.
-Buffett’s genius is finding businesses with high returns on retained earnings, meaning the company reinvests the capital internally without paying it out as a taxable dividend.
-Berkshire Hathaway famously has not paid a regular dividend since 1967.
-This internal compounding mechanism is vastly superior to the retail approach of collecting dividends and manually reinvesting them, which triggers tax liabilities at every step.
-It’s capital efficiency at its most ruthless.
-This is the bedrock of his long-term investment approach.
+Compound interest delivers geometric returns only when left completely undisturbed.
+Every time an allocator shifts assets between ideas, they reset the compounding timeline and pay a capital toll to transaction friction and tax authorities.
+Buffett’s edge is identifying operations with high returns on retained earnings, meaning the enterprise can reinvest cash internally without distributing taxable dividends.
+Berkshire Hathaway has not paid a regular dividend since 1967.
+This internal compounding mechanism is mechanically superior to collecting dividends and manually reinvesting them, which triggers tax drag at every step.
+It is capital efficiency at its most ruthless.
+This is the structural bedrock of his long-term investment approach.
+Independent allocators might parse this as a mandate to prioritize total return structures over yield-focused setups in non-registered environments.

 • Internal Reinvestment: Selecting companies that generate high returns on retained capital.